SUBTOTAL Function

 Lets filter the table using the "Category" column to display only the rows which have "Food" in column "B".

-Hidden Rows - Manually Hiding
+Hidden Rows - Manual Formatting

-Rows can be manually hidden using (Home, Format > Hide & Unhide > Hide Rows).
+Rows can be Manually Hidden using (Home, Format > Hide & Unhide > Hide Rows).

 Hidden Rows - By Grouping